nychealth/EH-dataportal/content/data-stories/sanitation/index.md

 <br>

 ## How sanitation services vary by neighborhood
 New York's sanitation system is vast.
-It includes DSNY which is responsible for residential trash, recycling, and street cleaning; private waste haulers who pick up garbage produced by businesses; the Department of Parks and Recreation, which is responsible for trash pickups in our parks; and Business Improvement Districts, which often fund street litter baskets (garbage cans) and additional services to help clean their neighborhood.
+It includes DSNY which is responsible for residential trash, recycling, and street cleaning; private waste haulers who pick up garbage produced by businesses; the Department of Parks and Recreation, which is responsible for trash pickups in our parks; and Business Improvement Districts (BIDs), which often fund street litter baskets (garbage cans) and additional services to help clean their neighborhood.

 DSNY publishes the location of street litter baskets on [NYC Open Data](https://opendata.cityofnewyork.us/data/), which we make available here on the Environment and Health Data Portal.